Minimum Time Consensus of Multi-agent System under Fuel Constraints: Introduction

-The key contributions are highlighted as follows: \begin{enumerate} \item We characterize and study the properties of attainable set with fixed fuel budget and bounded input.
+\item We characterize and study the properties of attainable set with fixed fuel budget and bounded input.
 In particular, we show that it is convex and study the growth of the set as function of time.
 With unlimited fuel budget it is shown that this set becomes attainable set as defined in \cite{doi:10.1080/00207179.2017.1285054} with only bounded input constraint.

 \item Since we are imposing additional fuel budget constraint, as opposed to the situation in \cite{doi:10.1080/00207179.2017.1285054}, it is reasonable to expect that not all initializations of the agents will lead to guaranteed consensus.
-In that context, we have characterized the set of initial states of agents for consensus to be possible.
-Additionally, the region in the state space where consensus occurs is also computed.
+In that context, we have characterized the set of initial states of agents for consensus to be possible. {Additionally, the region in the state space where consensus occurs is also computed.
+The minimum time consensus state is also situated in this region.}

-\item Using attainable set's convexity and Helly's theorem, a distributed way of computing minimum time to consensus and corresponding consensus state is developed.

-\item Finally, the flop counts for the algorithms are tabulated.
-It is concluded that $O(N^2)$ per agent computations are required by the proposed method. \end{enumerate}